wgroeneveld/brainbaking/content/post/a-decade-in-the-industry.md

 ### A Brief History

 Before getting down to business, it might be more appropriate to frame my experience first, by explaining how I ended up _not_ working for the industry anymore.
 My first job with a major IT consultancy firm as as software developer took quite a while and lasted 7 years.
 When I started looking for other opportunities, recruiters were astonished: "wow, you stayed at one company for 7 years?".
 The current job hopping trend makes me sad: to me, switching every year might damage your CV instead of enrich it.
 We did consultancy work, but were always outsourced as a team.
 That makes a huge difference.
 I've learned a lot in little time.
-After getting tired of commuting too long, I switched from consulting to in-house product development and stayed with my second company for 4 years.
+After getting tired of commuting too long, I switched from consulting to in-house product development and stayed with my second employer for 4 years.

 I've had a lot of different roles, even if my title mostly stagnated at "software developer".
 Cooler colleagues made theirs "engineer" and prefixed it with "enterprise" or "senior", that always works.
 My experience can be roughly cut up in these different stages - I'm sure you'll recognize them.
 If you want, you can map these to the Dreyfus model, or any other learning model.